FarihaTasheem/arm/README.md

 - program can draw a circle with a diameter of 50mm (one side to another)

 ### completion
--a java GUI that transfers a text file to the arm to write the word Skynet (Terminator lol)
+- a java GUI that transfers a text file to the arm to write the word Skynet (Terminator lol)

 ### challenge
--draw the unicode snowman
+- draw the unicode snowman
--draw pirate Elf.
+- draw pirate Elf.

 ## SINGULARITIES
 - not drawing when arms are parallel